 - Chapter one of the report (written by Paul Rouse, C2G) provides an overview of the two classes of emerging climate engineering technologies—CDR and SRM—regarding their potential to contribute to climate change reduction, and the various specific techniques’ readiness level, cost and risks.

-- Chapter two (written by Anna-Maria Hubert, University of Calgary) surveys legal norms and existing international agreements that govern the use of the techniques.
+- Chapter two (written by Anna-Maria Hubert, University of Calgary) surveys legal norms and existing international agreements relevant to the governance of climate engineering technologies.

-- Chapter three (Matthias Honegger, IASS) analyses trade-offs between risks and approaches to resolve them.
+- Chapter three (Matthias Honegger, IASS) identifies several risks and trade-offs and offers approaches that could be pursued.

 - Chapter four (Jesse Reynolds, UCLA) evaluates possible policy options and approaches for international governance of climate engineering.